utnet-org/utility-readonly/docs/architecture/how/meta-tx.md

 possible to chain additional receipts afterwards.
 But crucially, there is no atomicity guarantee and no roll-back mechanism.

-For normal transactions, this has been widely accepted as a fact for how Near Protocol works.
+For normal transactions, this has been widely accepted as a fact for how unc Protocol works.
 For meta transactions, there was a discussion around allowing multiple receivers with separate lists of actions per receiver.
 While this could be implemented, it would only create a false sense of atomicity.
 Since each